Apple has been known for a great many things over the years, good and bad alike.

-Apple did try and make a video game console back in the late 90s, but the largely forgotten Apple Pippin never managed to make any significant headway in what was the already heavily-saturated console market dominated by Sony, Sega, and Nintendo.
+They did try and make a video game console back in the late 90s, but the largely forgotten Apple Pippin never managed to make any significant headway in what was the already heavily saturated console market dominated by Sony, Sega and Nintendo.

-Now, while Apple has stopped trying to put out gaming hardware, they did try and do something else to tap into the video game market by using the hardware that they already have, and that something is called the Apple Arcade.
+Now, while Apple has stopped trying to put out gaming hardware, they did something else to tap into the video game market.
+By using the hardware that they already have, they created Apple Arcade.

-In this article, we’ll go over what Apple Arcade is and, hopefully, help you decide whether the content that it offers is worth your money.
+In this guide, we’ll go over what Apple Arcade is and help you decide whether the content that it offers is worth your hard-earned money.

 Table of ContentsShow